Jorgebelm54/RunBuddy2.0/README.md

-# RunBuddy2.0
-2.0 version of Run Buddy

-# Run Buddy
+# Run Buddy, Inc

 ## Purpose
 A website that offers fitness training services.

 ## Built With
 * HTML